-Cherry tomatoes, such as Sun Gold, Napa Grape and Pear Drops, have the quintessential sweet-tart tomato flavor and are great for salads and snacking on whole.
+Cherry tomatoes, such as Sun Gold, Napa Grape and Pear Drops, have the quintessential sweet-tart tomato flavour and are great for salads and snacking on whole.
 Because the fruit is small, these are the first to mature.

-Beefsteak tomatoes, such as Mortgage Lifter, Cherokee Purple and Brandywine, have the biggest fruit and the greatest range of flavor and form.
+Beefsteak tomatoes, such as Mortgage Lifter, Cherokee Purple and Brandywine, have the biggest fruit and the greatest range of flavour and form.
 They are commonly sliced for sandwiches or making caprese salad, though the best varieties can be eaten like an apple.

 Sauce tomatoes (Roma) is most popular in Nigeria Markets.
 Roma specie very unique because of it’s long shelf life, it’s hard back, and low water content which enables it to last longer after harvest.
 A paint rubber of the seed cost about N4,500-N6,500

 Once the seeds have germinated, allow about extra 5 days for the sprout out.
 Before transplanting your seedlings there are two things you need to do: hardening off and soil preparation.